A Fine Romance (1981 TV series): Episodes

 The following are the titles of each of the episodes in the four series, with the date of original airing given in parentheses.

 Home releases

 All four series of A Fine Romance have been released on DVD by Network, with release dates as follows.

 Awards and recognition

-The series was nominated for ten BAFTA British Academy Television Awards, winning twice for performances by Dench, in 1982 and 1985.
+The series was nominated for ten BAFTA British Academy Television Awards, including four nominations for Best Comedy Series.
+It won twice for performances by Dench, in 1982 and 1985.